 Academic Integrity is a foundational principle of the university.
-Earning our degrees through our own efforts, insights, analyses, and discoveries is what ultimately gives a USC degree value in the world.
+The knowledge that USC students earn their degrees through their own efforts, using their own research, discoveries, and powers of insight is what ultimately gives a USC degree its value in the world.
 To engage in academic dishonesty, or to fail to challenge it when you see it taking place, fundamentally devalues a USC degree for all Trojan students and alumni.